 If you’re carrying a balance on your credit cards, you’re probably paying some hefty interest every month too.
 That cost, in addition to what you racked up on purchases, can make credit debt seem insurmountable.
 At Money Talks News, we have loads of tried-and-true tips to help you get out of credit card debt — and ideas for handling your finances so you never end up there again.

 But first, you can take this step to make your debt less expensive: Transfer your balances from those high-interest cards to one that will give you a break.
-Here are a couple of the best options out there — offering you 0% interest rates on your balance transfers well into 2020.
+Here is one of the best options out there — offering you 0% interest rates on your balance transfers well into 2020.

 Capital One Quicksilver Cash Rewards